canonical/certification-docs/Self-Test_Guide-14.04.rst

 -  All firmware (BIOS/UEFI, NIC, storage controller, etc) should be shipping level, *not* development level.

+-  The SUT Firmware should have verifiable identifiers in DMI Types 1, 2 and/or 3 that match the information entered in the hardware entry on C3.

+   -  For ODMs this means Make and Model data must be accurate in DMI Types 1 and 2.

+   -  For OEMs where Make and Model may not be determined yet, some other identifier must exist in DMI Types 1, 2 and/or 3 that matches data provided in the Hardware Entry on C3

 -  A monitor and keyboard for the SUT are helpful because they will enable you to monitor its activities.
 If necessary, however, certification can be done without these items.